hoangduytran/blender-manual/manual/sculpt_paint/sculpting/tools/snake_hook.rst

    Radius Falloff
       Applies the brush falloff to the tip of the brush.
    Elastic
-      Modifies the entire mesh using an :term:`Elastic` deformation, see also the :doc:`Elastic Deform </sculpt_paint/sculpting/tools/elastic_deform>` tool.
+      Modifies the entire mesh using an :term:`Elastic` deformation.
+      More info in the :doc:`Elastic Deform </sculpt_paint/sculpting/tools/elastic_deform>` brush.